onurzorluer/exif-auto-rotate/README.md

 [![Build Status](https://travis-ci.org/onurzorluer/exif-auto-rotate.svg?branch=master)](https://travis-ci.org/onurzorluer/exif-auto-rotate.svg?branch=master)

-`exif-auto-rotate` is a React module that helps you rotate photos automatically, based on its EXIF tag.
-It applies the right orientation to a JPEG image.
+`exif-auto-rotate` is a module that helps you for applying the right orientation to JPEG images, based on its EXIF tag, automatically.

 - Resets to orientation 1 from all orientation codes.
 It returns of new image's base64 URI or Blob.
 - The URI can be used as the source of an `<Image>` component.